DotVPN Review 2026: Is It Any Good?

 DotVPN Review: Quick Expert Summary

 DotVPN doesn’t protect your data and privacy, and you should avoid it at all costs.
-There are much better options on the market today, including our top-rated VPNs like ExpressVPN.
+There are much better options on the market today.

 What’s most alarming about DotVPN is that it leaks your IP address, which means websites you visit will know where you live.
 Another serious flaw is that DotVPN doesn’t have a kill switch, so your data is vulnerable to leaking onto the web if your VPN connection drops without your knowledge.